BYU-ITC-544/milestones/milestone-4/Milestone 4: Systems Set Up.md

 - Select a SIEM solution that best suits your network.
 Some possibilities are (Splunk, ELK Stack (Elasticsearch, Logstash, Kibana), and Security Onion)
 - Consider which devices you need to and can collect logs from.
 Possibilities include:
-   - workstations
-   - servers
+   - Workstations
-   - routers
+   - Wervers
-   - switches
+   - Eouters
-   - hypervisors
+   - Hypervisor
 - Set up your chosen SIEM solution and collect logs from the necessary devices
-- Use preset default or set up some of your own alerts and then trigger them to test they are working as intended
+- Use preset default or set up some of your own alerts and then trigger them to test they are working as intended but you will need at least 5 working and useful alerts.

 ### Extra Credit